What is a flexi pass?

 Example: If you have a Global Pass - 10 days within 2 months and your pass is valid from June 1 to July 31, you can choose to travel by train on any 10 days during this period.
 Travel days do not have to be consecutive and you decide during your trip when you use them.

-The flexi pass you offers a fixed number of travel days that can be used at any moment during the overall validity of your Eurail pass.
+The flexi pass offers you a fixed number of travel days that can be used at any moment during the overall validity of your Eurail pass.

 All Eurail passes are available as a flexi pass.
 The number of travel days and the period of validity varies between each pass and country, so please view the different passes to see all the options available.